All Episodes

 It's the later part that gets very, very different.

-What happened was, we did the hypnotic session.
+What happened was we did the hypnotic session.

-Uh, that was very early in December of 89.
+That was very early in December of 89.

-And described the fact that back in late November, 1989, they described where they were parked in their, in their car.
+And described the fact that back in late November 1989, they described where they were parked in their car, and they saw a UFO above this large apartment building.

 The address was, of course, right next to her apartment building.

-And they saw all of the lights go on in this craft, and one of the men later said it was like the most brilliant light show he'd ever seen.
+And one of the men later said it was like the most brilliant light show he'd ever seen.

 Now, that's not the way you go about something in a covert, hidden way.